devFranz/devFranz/README.md

-- 👋 Hi, I’m @FrancoisF
+- 👋 Hi, I’m @Francois
 - 👀 I’m interested in building AI/ML related applications
 - 💞️ I’m looking to collaborate on Python, cloud engineering and machine learning engineering projects
 - 📫 How to reach me ...